memph1024/swapdex-documentation/docs/what-to-try/democracy.md

 The proposal with the highest bonded support will be selected to be a referendum in the next voting cycle.

 !!! note
-    Note that this may be different from the absolute number of seconds; for instance, three accounts bonding 20 TSDX each would "outweigh" ten accounts bonding a single DOT each.
+    Note that this may be different from the absolute number of seconds; for instance, three accounts bonding 20 KSI each would "outweigh" ten accounts bonding a single DOT each.
 The bonded coins will be released once the proposal is tabled (that is, brought to a vote).

 There can be a maximum of 100 public proposals in the proposal queue.